-It is important to recognize that capacity may fluctuate and that a reassessment is appropriate where there is reason to believe that a prior finding may not reflect the individual's current abilities.
-Mindful of this, as set forth in subsection (d), if an individual is found to lack capacity because of a particular condition that the individual has, the finding is not effective to rebut the presumption of capacity if the individual no longer has that condition.
-For example, if an individual is found to lack capacity because they are delirious due to an acute infection, and the infection subsides, the finding becomes ineffective.
+45 presumption of capacity if the individual no longer has that condition.
+For example, if an

+1 2 3 4 5 6 7 individual is found to lack capacity because they are delirious due to an acute infection, and the infection subsides, the finding becomes ineffective.
 Similarly, if a responsible health care professional has good cause to believe that the individual has capacity at the current time, a prior finding that the individual lacks capacity will be insufficient to rebut the presumption of capacity.
 In such situations, a new assessment and finding will be needed if the presumption is to be rebutted.

-Nothing in this Section supplants the existing common law rules regarding when a medical provider does or does not need informed consent.
+8 9 10 11 12 13 Nothing in this Section supplants the existing common law rules regarding when a medical provider does or does not need informed consent.
 State statutory and common law recognize a variety of circumstances under which a medical provider can treat without consent.
-In these situations, treatment could be provided without consent even without a determination or finding that the patient lacks capacity.

-Similarly, nothing in this Section affects a court's ability to make a determination that an individual lacks capacity under the Guardianship Act or similar state law.

-Section 5.
-Notice of Finding of Lack of Capacity; Right to Object

-- (a) An individual who makes a finding under Section 4(b), as soon as reasonably feasible, shall inform the individual about whom the finding was made or the individual's responsible health-care professional of the finding. - (b) A responsible health-care professional who is informed of a finding under Section 4(b), as soon as reasonably feasible, shall inform the individual about whom the finding was

-- 1 made and the individual's surrogate.
-2 (c) An individual found under Section 4(b) to lack capacity may object to the finding by 3 orally informing a responsible health-care professional, in a record provided to a responsible 4 health-care professional or the health-care institution in which the individual resides or is 5 receiving care, or by another act that clearly indicates the individual's objection.
-6 (d) If the individual objects under subsection (c), the finding under Section 4(b) is not 7 sufficient to rebut the presumption of capacity in Section 4(a), and the individual must be treated 8 as having capacity, unless: - 9 (1) the individual withdraws the objection;
+In these situations, treatment could be provided without consent even without a determination that the patient lacks capacity.
+14 15 16 Similarly, nothing in this Section affects a court's ability to find that an individual lacks capacity under the Guardianship Act or similar state law.
+17 Section 5.
+Notice of Finding of Lack of Capacity; Right to Object 18 (a) An individual who makes a finding under Section 4(b), as soon as reasonably feasible, 19 shall inform the individual about whom the finding was made or the individual's responsible 20 health-care professional of the finding.
+21 (b) A responsible health-care professional who is informed of a finding under Section 22 4(b), as soon as reasonably feasible, shall inform the individual about whom the finding was 23 made and the individual's surrogate.
+24 (c) An individual found under Section 4(b) to lack capacity may object to the finding by 25 orally informing a responsible health-care professional, in a record provided to a responsible 26 health-care professional or the health-care institution in which the individual resides or is 27 receiving care, or by another act that clearly indicates the individual's objection.
+28 (d) If the individual objects under subsection (c), the finding under Section 4(b) is not 29 sufficient to rebut the presumption of capacity in Section 4(a), and the individual must be treated 30 as having capacity, unless: 31 (1) the individual withdraws the objection;

-and